St. Louis, MO Car Accident Attorneys:

 6. Go to the Hospital or Doctor to Document your injuries ASAP and take photographs of them.

 By getting medical treatment immediately you are protecting yourself and your interests.
 The insurance company absolutely will use it against you if you do not get immediate documentation of all your injuries incurred in the accident by a medical care provider immediately that day or within 24 hours of the accident.
 Yes, the insurance company and their trained lawyers will use it against you every time.
 How do we know?
-Personal Injury Jim Krupp began his legal career working for a law firm who represented the car accident insurance companies against the people who were injured in an accident.
+Personal Injury Jim Krupp began his legal career working for a law firm that represented the car accident insurance companies against the people who were injured in an accident.
 He has seen from the inside how the insurance companies defend their insured and use every angle possible to get you the compensation you deserve in your car accident case.

 When you go to the hospital or doctor, tell them every pain or injury you are feeling at the time as you never know which one of them will be your biggest problem in the future.
 It is very important to describe every one of your injuries to the medical personnel because as part of their job duties they will write the injuries down into your medical records for future reference and for all to see.